 - Families of SMA has created a booklet entitled Understanding SMA that is intended to serve as a source of information and support for children and adults with Spinal Muscular Atrophy (SMA).

 - Genetics Home Reference (GHR) contains information on Spinal muscular atrophy 1.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Institute of Neurological Disorders and Stroke (NINDS) collects and disseminates research information related to neurological disorders.
 Click on the link to view information on this topic.